Isabella Frances Romer: Fiction

-"Mrs. Romer's" first book was a fictionalized account of mesmerism (a.k.a. animal magnetism), a controversial technique at the time: Sturmer: a Tale of Mesmerism (1841a).
+"Mrs. Romer's" first book was a fictionalised account of mesmerism (a.k.a. animal magnetism), a controversial technique at the time: Sturmer: a Tale of Mesmerism (1841a).

 "She had traveled extensively in France and Germany; and, from her own experiences and observations, she was totally convinced of the veracity of the phenomena of mesmerism.
 One of the main goals of writing her novel was to alert readers to the dangers of this most powerful tool in the wrong hands" (Yeates, 2013, p.
 803).
 (Note: "The Manchester Times’ report on Lafontaine’s first and second Manchester Conversaziones (of 13 November 1841) includes a long passage from her introduction [to Sturmer] (pp.7-8), in which Romer speaks as herself (rather than in the voice of either the story’s narrator or one of the book’s characters) of the dangers of mesmerism in the wrong hands" (Yeates, 2013, p.
 507).)
 (Note: "In 1841 Romer published her first work, Sturmer: a Tale of Mesmerism, in which she explored, through fiction, the doctrine or system popularized by the Austrian physician Franz Mesmer, according to which a hypnotic state can be induced by an influence known as "animal magnetism", exercised by the operator over the will and nervous system of the patient.
 Convinced of the "truth of mesmerism" by her own experience of the hypnotic state, and by observing the state in others, she sought to prove in Sturmer "the dreadful abuses to which (mesmerism) is liable from the extraordinary moral ascendancy obtained by the magnetizer over the magnetized" [Vol.I, p.7]" (Jones, 2004, p.
 658).)

-In 1840 she began to contribute sketches and short stories to Bentley's Miscellany and other periodicals, including Henry Colburn's New Monthly Magazine, the great rival to Bentley's.
+In 1840 she began to contribute sketches and short stories to Bentley's Miscellany and other periodicals, including The Albion, and Henry Colburn's New Monthly Magazine, the great rival to Bentley's.

 Her biography of Marie Thérèse Charlotte, Duchess of Angoulême, was completed after her death by John Doran (1807–1878) and published as Filia Dolorosa (1852).

 Appraisal

 "Mrs. Romer" was described by a near-contemporary, the Irish writer Richard Robert Madden, as a "shrewd, lively, mystery-loving, and 'a leetle conceited', occasional authoress, prone to expatiate rather extensively on themes merely personal, and regarding her own feelings, but always redeeming slight defects of that nature by vivid delineations, and smart, interesting, and entertaining descriptions."
-Madden said that her descriptions of Palestine were "abounding more in sprightliness than spirituality."
+Madden said that her descriptions of Palestine were "abounding more in sprightliness than spirituality".